College of Education and Human Development

 Concentration Requirements (21 credits)

 In addition to the core curriculum and major requirements, those wishing to complete the outdoor recreation and leadership concentration must complete 21 credits.
 Click on this link to access the outdoor concentration curriculum.
-The fall curriculum typically consists of the following courses: Introduction to Challenge Course Facilitation, Adventure Programming, Natural and Cultural Interpretation, and Wilderness First Responder.
-Spring courses typically consist of: Wilderness First Responder, Advance Ropes Course Facilitation, Introduction to Outdoor Recreation and Leadership, and Outdoor Living Skills.
-(Please note that the 2018-2019 curriculum listed above will be changing in 2019-2020 and will focus solely on option 1.
-Option 2 will be dropped.)
+The fall curriculum typically consists of the following courses: Introduction to Aerial Adventure Environments, Adventure Programming, Natural and Cultural Interpretation, and Wilderness First Responder.
+Spring courses typically consist of: Wilderness First Responder, Advanced Facilitation Techniques, Outdoor Leadership, and Outdoor Living Skills.
+For more information regarding the program contact Dr. Mark Wagstaff.

 Students have the opportunity to obtain a number of certifications that are integrated into the course work for the concentration and minor.
 Students will receive the Leave No Trace Trainer Certificate when enrolled in the Outdoor Living Skills class.
 Another opportunity exists to obtain Wilderness First Responder (WFR) training through SOLO.
 Upon successful completion WFR, the student will receive a national certification recognized by all potential employers.
 Students will receive their Project Learning Tree certificates to strengthen their ability to teach a variety of environmental education topics.
 Successfully completing both ropes course classes affords students the ability to earn their level 1 and level 2 RU ABLE challenge course facilitator certifications.
 These in-house certifications allow the student to become a lead facilitator for our challenge course program.